digiltd/oh-rtd-test/Nest-Binding.md

 ### Handling special characters

-With the convenience of using simple names for structures, thermostats and smoke+CO detectors comes the price of having to handle special characters in the names.
+With the convenience of using simple names for structures, thermostats and smoke+CO detectors, comes the price of having to handle special characters in the names.
 Any characters in a name that could interfere with the parsing of the binding configuration string need to be either 1) removed from the device name in your account at nest.com, or 2) replaced with "URL-encoded" versions.
-The characters that have to be replaced are `[`,`]`,`(`, `)`, `,`, `.` and `+`.
+The characters that have to be replaced are `[`, `]`, `(`, `)`, `,`, `.` and `+`.
 Here are some examples:

-The display name you see at nest.com | The escaped version to use in the Nest binding
+What you see at nest.com | The escaped version to use in the Nest binding
 -------------------------------------|-----------------------------------------------
 Dining Room (Ground Floor) | Dining Room %28Ground Floor%29
 Den Smoke+CO | Den Smoke%2BCO